 When getting into our summer months, it might be a good time to bring up the topic that a lot of you may be wondering about: the odor that is emitted from your HVAC unit.
-We are steadily having to use our air conditioner on a more regular basis as we progress further into the summer.
+More than likely, you are using your air conditioner on a more regular basis as summer progresses.
 You may have noticed that there is a strange odor when you run your unit.
 What sort of odor is it?
 Click here to read more.

 Why is my air conditioner leaking water?

 Homeowners sometimes experience water leaking around their indoor air conditioner near the furnace.
 You may uncover your AC leaking because your air is not blowing as cold or you see a visible leak.
 There are a number of possible causes: